Communities

 General comments

-Julio Cezar Silva‭ wrote about 4 years ago
+Julio Cezar Silva‭ wrote over 4 years ago

 Oh, nice!
 Figma is perfect for structuring designs like these.
 I realized I didn't interpret "threaded comments" to be like this, but I'm glad that's one of the first drafted ideas, as it leaves reading depth in the users' hands.

-Julio Cezar Silva‭ wrote about 4 years ago
+Julio Cezar Silva‭ wrote over 4 years ago

 From these first drafts it seems to me Codidact is planning on using the lateral space for other information (stats, related questions) and the fact that comments will be threaded does reduce UI clutter in my opinion.